 Why it worked: It’s not every day you see a life-sized dinosaur replica, and never mind one being driven throughout the city.
 Not surprisingly, this put a lot of eyes on National Geographic and landed it a great deal of free press.

-Tesla doesn’t do traditional advertising, but that doesn’t mean it’s not heavily marketing in other ways—such as through PR stunts.
-In 2018, Tesla launched one of its Roadster models into space via a SpaceX rocket ship (both brands that Elon Musk owns).
+Tesla doesn’t do much traditional advertising, but that doesn’t mean it’s not heavily marketing in other ways—including with publicity stunts meaning to generate buzz.
+In 2018, Tesla launched one of its Roadster models into space via a SpaceX rocket ship (both brands owned by Elon Musk).
 The spaceward stunt had a 50% chance of failure, but Musk opted to go for it anyway, landing them boasting rights as the first automaker in space.

 15. McDonald’s Women’s Day Flip